Creating Outdoor Spaces for Everyday Living

 Why Create an Outdoor Space

 You don’t need a perfect setup or a massive renovation to create an outdoor space.
-And you don’t want to focus on the little details too early, like buying decor before they know how they want the space to function or feel.
+And you don’t want to focus on the little details too early, like buying decor before you know how they want the space to function or feel.

-Step 1: Decide How You’ll Use the Space
+1. Decide How You’ll Use the Space

 Before you buy a single thing, ask yourself how you actually want to live outside.